Frequently Asked Questions

 I ask all new clients to commit to a three-month program where we meet at least every other week.
 Once we have completed our second coaching appointment, the coaching frequency can be adjusted basted on client needs.
 I meet with some clients on a weekly basis, every couple of weeks, and some I meet with once a month.
 Frequently clients come back for "tune-up" appointments on an as-needed basis as their life situations change.
 Whatever the coaching cadence, the length of the partnership is client-driven.

 Why do you ask for a three-month commitment?

-Many of my clients are looking for support in changing behaviors that have gone on for years, and real and significant change usually happens over a period of time.
+Many of my clients are looking for support in changing behaviors that have been around for years.
 Unfortunately, there are few quick fixes when it comes to significant shifts in perspective, structure, or behavior, so committing to a process for at least three months has proven to be the most effective way to get long-lasting results.

 This, too, depends on the client.
-Some clients prefer a long, ongoing relationship to ensure the support that their “new normal” requires.
+Some clients feel their goals are met after the three-month commitment.
+Some clients prefer an ongoing relationship to ensure the support that their “new normal” requires.
 Other clients reach out because they have a current, short-term need, such as a difficult employee conversation or a significant job change challenge.
 The tenure of our relationship is completely in the client’s hands.